mendix/docs/content/en/docs/appstore/modules/mendix-sso.md

 Mendix recommends that you do not modify the version of Mendix SSO which is in the Marketplace modules section of your app.
 In future, you may wish to import a newer version of the module and this will overwrite any changes you make.
 {{% /alert %}}

-The Mendix SSO module is written so that you can create a user entity in another module and use this entity to store the user information and as the basis of a new [Administration](/appstore/modules/administration/) module.
+The Mendix SSO module is written so that you can create a user entity in another module and use this entity to store the user information.
+You can also use this entity as the basis of a new [Administration](/appstore/modules/administration/) module.

 #### 5.2.1 Copying the Mendix SSO Module{#copying}